Ben Antao

-Ben Antao is a writer who was born in Velim, Goa, India.
-He has worked as a journalist, teacher, writer and certified financial planner.
-He lives in Toronto, Canada.
+Ben Antao (born August 12, 1935), is a Canadian writer, journalist, former teacher, and certified financial planner.
+He is currently based in Toronto, Canada.

-Education and journalism
+Early life and education

+Ben Antao was born in Velim, Goa, Portuguese India during the Portuguese Empire (now in India).
+He graduated from the University of Bombay (M.A. in English).

+Career

+Journalism (1963–1967)

-He graduated from the University of Bombay (M.A. in English) and worked as a reporter for The Navhind Times, Panjim, Goa (1963–64) and later joined The Indian Express (1965–66) in Bombay as a reporter.
-In 1966, he was awarded a journalism fellowship by the World Press Institute based at Macalester College, St. Paul, MN, for a year of study and travel in the United States.
+Antao first worked as a reporter for The Navhind Times in Panjim, Goa (1963–64) and later joined The Indian Express (1965–66) in Bombay as a reporter.
+In 1966, he was awarded a journalism fellowship by the World Press Institute based at Macalester College, Saint Paul, Minnesota, for a year of study and travel in the United States.
 While in the US, he worked for ten weeks as a writer and editor for The Denver Post, CO.
 After immigrating to Canada in 1967, he worked for The Catholic Register weekly and The Globe and Mail, both of Toronto.

-Teaching
+Teaching (1976–1998)

 In 1976, he graduated from the University of Toronto (B.Ed) and switched to a teaching career.
 He retired from teaching English in high school in 1998.

-Writing
+Writing (1990–present)

 In 1990, he published Images of Goa, a memoir of his early life and experiences in his native land.
 In 2004, he published Goa, A Rediscovery, a travelogue of his visit to Goa.
 He has written five novels, over two dozen short stories, a play and a movie script based on his novel The Tailor's Daughter.
 His other novels are Blood & Nemesis, Penance, Living on the Market, The Priest and His Karma, and Money and Politics.
 His non-fiction includes two memoirs: Images of Goa (2011, 2ed) and Images of the USA (2009), and two travelogues: Goa, A Rediscovery (2004) and The Lands of Sicily (2008).

-He is a past president of the Canadian Authors Association (Toronto branch).
+Antao is a former president of the Canadian Authors Association (Toronto branch).